-Workshop environment in the technical college setting is the introduction of industry in learning situation designed to equip students for work in their chosen occupations as demanded by the labour market.
-Workshop practices and production work as identified in the FRN (2004) are carried out in technical workshops in technical colleges.
-Workshop practice can be seen as specific tasks demonstrated by building technology teachers or instructors based on set objectives and assigned for practice for students.
-Practical skills can be seen as the personal ability to carry out manipulative tasks.
-In addition to this, students who receive further assistance during collaboration and who try to appreciate the assistance they received, acquire much higher skills or scores at pre-test than do students who passively receive assistance.
-Collaboration also promotes in the discussion of tasks given and expectations of students' learning outcomes that lead to improve the teaching and learning process.
-Kelly (2012) describes collaborative learning activities such as allowing students to provide explanations of their understanding can help students elaborate and reorganize their knowledge.
-The social interaction between group mates stimulates elaboration of explanations and conceptual knowledge, which improves students' comprehension of concepts.
+Workshop environment in technical college setting is the introduction of industry in learning situation designed to equip students for work in their chosen occupation as demanded by the labour market.
+Workshop practices and production work as identified in the FRN (2004) are carried out in technical workshop in technical colleges.
+Workshop practice can be seen as specific task demonstrated by building technology teachers or instructors based on set objectives and assigned for practice for students.
+Practice skills can be seen as the personal ability to carry out manipulative task.
+In addition to this, students who received further assistance during collaboration and who try to understand the assistance they receive earn much higher skills or scores at pre-test than did students who passively receive assistance.
+Collaboration also promotes in the discussion of task given and expectations of students' learning outcomes that leads to improve teaching and learning process.
+Kelly (2012) described collaborative learning activities such as allowing students to provide explanations of their understanding, can help students elaborate and reorganize their knowledge.
+The social interaction between group mates stimulates elaboration of explanations and conceptual knowledge, which improves student's comprehension of concepts.
 Collaborative approaches may also be related to motivation.
 Students usually tend to enjoy the whole learning process where they are placed in group settings.
-Working with others in groups encourages students to academically improve through the added responsibility of group performance.
+Working with others in groups promotes students to academically engage through the added responsibility of group performance.